Martins-K/First-demo-web-project/README.md

 <?php

 	$hostname = "localhost";
-//make sure you have the correct username
+//Make sure you have the correct username
 	$username = "root";
-//make sure you have the correct password
+//Make sure you have the correct password
 	$password = "root";
-//make sure you
+//Make sure your database name is equal to ```mana_datubaze```.
+See point no. 5
 	$conn = mysqli_connect($hostname, $username, $password, "mana_datubaze");
-//make sure the table name in your database is equal to "mana_datubaze"

 	if (!$conn) {
 		die("Could not establish connection! </br>".mysqli_connect_error());